Frequently Asked Questions

 Is STEP on tonight / this week??

-As per your invite sent in the post before each new set of groups, we will always run each week as planned and will let you know if we have to cancel any session.
+As per your invite sent in the post, we will always run each week as planned and will make every attempt to let you know if we have to cancel a session.
 Please ensure we have your up to date contact details so that we can do this.

-On the rare occasions when groups are cancelled due to adverse weather, we will put this on the website so please check at such times for updates.
+On the rare occasions when groups are cancelled due to adverse weather and access cannot be made to the building, we will post on this website so please check at such times for updates.

 Can siblings or friends be in the same group?